 Despite excellent translations, good knowledge of Ancient Greek and German is very enriching for your study.
 A good reader should be able to consult any passage in the original.
 If this is not possible, basic notions of grammar and technical vocabulary will also prove useful.

 |Apology of Socrates||2|

-Apart from the above, Timaeus was Plato's most influential work until the Renaissance.
+Apart from the above, Timaeus was Plato’s most influential work until the Renaissance.
 Very popular today is also Symposium on the nature of love, which should be read together with Phaedrus and Lysis.
 Cratylus is considered the first work to be written on philosophy of language.
-Phaedo gives an account of Socrate's death and the esoteric dimension of Plato's theory of forms.
+Phaedo gives an account of Socrate’s death and the mythic dimension of Plato’s thinking.

-Categories is the first of six works on logic called the Organon.
-However, Aristotelian logic has been superseded.
+Categories is the first of six works on logic called the Organon, which also includes Prior Analytics, the most influential work on logic until the 19th century.
+However, Aristotelian logic has been complemented.
 Aristotle has also an extensive work on natural philosophy, including On the Soul.
 Besides Rhetoric, the book Poetics was extremely influential in Western aesthetics until the 18th century.